 With consumers now in control of their data, what does this mean for businesses?

-Firstly, non-compliance can be extremely costly.
+Non-compliance can be extremely costly.
 Firms that fail to meet the basic principles of GDPR can face fines of €20 million or 4% of global revenue (whichever is greater).
-This serves as a strong deterrent for those considering pre-GDPR practices.
+These penalties are designed to deter lax data handling.

 Companies now have an obligation to take greater accountability for the data under their care, implementing new and essential processes to ensure the privacy of their customers' personal information.